-MAPL 610 is the first required core course in the Advocacy and Political Leadership (MAPL) track within the Master of Public and Nonprofit Administration Program.
+MAPL 610 is the first required core course in the Master of Advocacy and Political Leadership (MAPL) Program.
 Its aim is to help student advocates understand the history of policy development in the United States and particularly in the states of Minnesota and Wisconsin.
 The course examines the classic study of policy development and implementation on a national basis, then looks closely at the more ideological take on policy formulation and implementation used in the 2000s.
 More locally, students examine the political cultures of Minnesota and Wisconsin and hear from leaders from those states involved in policy development and implementation.
 Each student prepares and presents a policy change project, some action they think desirable and in the public interest.